haxwithaxe/spiffchorder/readme.txt

 The SpiffChorder firmware requires avr-gcc and avr-libc (see http://www.nongnu.org/avr-libc/ for more details).

+You may want to try the spiffchorder.hex file first (but this requires compatible hardware, most notably a 12MHz crystal and the USB connections on PD0 and PD2).
+If this works, you can play around with the code and compile yourself.

 Before attempting to compile, edit the Makefile to select the desired chord mapping and programmer options.